 It may take several months before pegloticase injection begins to prevent gout attacks.
 Pegloticase injection may increase the number of gout attacks during the first 3 months of your treatment.
 Your doctor may prescribe another medication such as colchicine or a nonsteroidal anti-inflammatory drug (NSAID) to prevent gout attacks during the first six months of your treatment.
 Continue to receive pegloticase injection even if you have gout attacks during your treatment.

 Pegloticase injection controls gout but does not cure it.
 Continue to receive pegloticase injections even if you feel well.
 Do not stop receiving pegloticase injections without talking to your doctor.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to pegloticase, any other medications, or any of the ingredients in pegloticase injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you have or have ever had high blood pressure or heart disease.
+- tell your doctor if you have or have ever had heart failure, high blood pressure, or heart disease.

 What special dietary instructions should I follow?